PhenX/fluentmigrator/docs-website/operations/execute-sql.md

 }
 ```

-See also [Advanced Logic on Connection](../advanced/connection-logic.md) for more complex scenarios involving direct SQL execution.
+See also [Execute code on connection](../operations/with-connection.md) for more complex scenarios involving direct SQL execution.